A’s running out of time to find home in Oakland, Las Vegas

 “I think I’ve made myself clear, but from conversations with others, I don’t think I’m alone on that.”

-New Nevada Gov. Joe Lombardo hasn’t stated his position on public financing, but no Nevada politician has publicly pushed to provide funding.
+New Nevada Gov. Joe Lombardo “will not raise taxes” to attract the A’s or any other team, his spokeswoman, Elizabeth Ray, said in a statement.
+But she said the club could qualify for other ongoing “economic development programs,” which could mean tax breaks similar to what Tesla received in 2014.

-Manfred said in December, however, that the A’s relocation fee would be waived if they move to Las Vegas, a savings to the club reportedly of up to $1 billion.
+Manfred said in December that the A’s relocation fee would be waived if they move to Las Vegas, a savings to the club reportedly of up to $1 billion.

 “We’re past any reasonable timeline for the situation in Oakland to be resolved,” Manfred said then.